VerklegtNamskeidHR2024/Da-Project/Skyrslur/Dagbaekur/End-Of-Day-9.12.md

 Yeabsire:\
-I worked on fixing the use cases and requriments according to our code. i came at 10 and left at 6:30.\
+I worked on fixing the use cases and requriments according to our code. i came at 10 and left at 18:00.\

 Kormákur:\

 Jón:\ I worked on fixing the use cases and requierments according to our code.
-I arrived at 10 and left 15 18:00\
+I arrived at 10 and left at 18:00\

 ## Progress of the day